Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 To comfortably accommodate two persons walking side-by-side, an entry walk should ideally be six to eight feet wide.

-Vertical walls or pilasters can improve the appearance of your entry walk while also better blending it into the architectural design of your home.
+Vertical walls or pilasters can improve the appearance of your entry walk while blending it into your home’s architectural design.

 7. Plant Blooms in a Gradient

-You’re set to go if you choose flowers that correspond to the colors on the color wheel.
+You’re set to go if you choose flowers corresponding to the color wheel’s colors.

 8. Choose Non-Fussy Native Flowers

 Not all plants require the same amount of maintenance.
-You’ll probably have to put in the effort if your heart is set on a “designer” plant from a certain region.
+If you’re after a “designer” plant from a certain region, you’ll probably have to put in the effort.

-Choose flowers that were bred to flourish in your region and need less watering and pruning if you’d prefer to forgo this unnecessary exercise.
+If you’d prefer to forgo this unnecessary exercise, choose flowers that were bred to flourish in your region and need less watering and pruning.

 The best option is perennial because all you need to do is plant it once, and it will keep coming back year after year.